Choojermelon/DawnsburyCharacterManager/README.md

 A simple character manager for [Dawnsbury Days](https://store.steampowered.com/app/2693730/Dawnsbury_Days/), a turn-based RPG by Dawnsbury Studios that's based on the Pathfinder 2e combat system.
 Some friends and I wanted to share our characters easily, so I built this tool.
 Maybe it can help you too!

+This is also, uh, my first time writing software and publishing it to Github like this.
+I usually just do webdev for my job LOL.
+So if anything's weird/easily fixable about it, let me know!

 ## Where do I download it?
 It's in the releases section over there on the right!
 I know github UI is pretty esoteric, though, so you can also just [click here](https://github.com/Choojermelon/DawnsburyCharacterManager/releases)!